CONSUMER BEHAVIOUR - 2022/3

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to:

-This module is taught as a 3-hour workshop.
-The 3 hours are broken into small units for theory delivery and discussion which allow students to undertake critical thinking after they learn the theory.
-Each unit requires students to engage actively in the sessions and learn from one another.
+Allow students to undertake critical thinking after they learn the theory.
+Lectures and workshops are used for theory delivery and discussion.
+The learning and teaching strategy aims to actively engage students in the sessions and learn from one another.
 The tutor facilitates the sessions and guides the students towards higher levels of critical thinking by sharing and questioning their own solutions to specific problems in consumer behaviour.